Don’t bidets use water and aren’t we supposed to be trying to save water in Australia?

 With a remote control bidet; the control can be operated by somebody else, or else possibly placed on the floor and operated with your Dad’s toe.

 #9 I am looking to purchase two hand-held bidets for my two toilets.
 With me wanting to buy two units and having friends who are waiting to see it fitted in my home before buying, is there any discount you could offer on your price at all?

 Subscribe to our newsletter and you will receive a permanent Promotion Code discount, enabling $10 off any future purchase which totals $50 (or more) from our store.
-If you buy 2 or more complete kits at the same time; you are also entitled to use the shipping option: "Registration and packaging cost only $5.00". (plus GST)
+If you buy 2 or more hand held bidet spray complete kits at the same time; (from within Australia only) you will automatically get FREE Shipping at the checkout.

-This is our standard discount offer for multiple purchases (of complete kits).
+This is our standard discount for multiple purchases (of complete HH kits).

 #10 I have a separate tap for connection of bidet appliances, what hand held kit do you recommend?